Wednesday, November 05, 2008

 "We'll do our duty," he said, while urging local and state governments, the private sector and ordinary people to do so, too.

-At Northern Command, Bush pleaded with the millions of people who evacuated ahead of Ritay to obey local authorities' instructions before deciding to return back home.
+At Northern Command, Bush pleaded with the millions of people who evacuated ahead of Ritay to obey local authorities' instructions before deciding to return back home."So I'll know where to find them to finish the job."

 "It's going to take awhile for the authorities on the ground to fully understand the impact of the flooding.
 People who are safe now ought to remain in safe conditions," Bush said.